The Walk of Life is an innovative approach to non-stylised movement and

 the natural world and our sense of stewardship and of belonging.
 The Walk

-affiliated to its Arts Programme for many years.
+of Life was affiliated to the Jurassic Coast Arts Programme for many years.

 life.
 It has proved valuable to people from all walks of life.